bpucker/GenomeAssembly/README.md

 `--cov` specifies a coverage file (COV) to analyze the distribution of reads across transcripts.
 This argument can also be used to provide a comma-separated list of files for automatic processing of large batches of files.

+`--gff` specifies a GFF file that contains the exon positions for the RNA-seq coverage analysis.

+`--out` specifies an output folder.
+If this folder does not exist, it will be created.

+`--cutoff` specifies a minimal proportion of the transcript that needs to be covered by RNA-seq.
+Default value is 90.

+`--samtools` specifies the full path to samtools.
+Default: samtools.

+`--bedtools` specifies the full path to bedtools.
+Default: bedtools.

+`--mincov` specifies the minimal coverage of a position in order to consider it.
+Default: 1.